Financing Sarah

 1) Focus on the goal.

-Beginners tend to think that cold calling is only about sales; it’s not, it’s about getting a chance to sell, to be specific- the purpose of a cold call is to set up a meeting where you get an opportunity to talk about your product.
+Beginners tend to think that cold calling is only about sales; it’s not; it’s about getting a chance to sell.
+To be specific- the purpose of a cold call is to set up a meeting where you get an opportunity to talk about your product.
 Cold calling is about opening the doors to get you the meeting.
 The goal is the sale, but the short-term action goals are getting to the decision maker, securing the meeting, providing value then closing the deal- everything is about closing the deal and maintaining the relationship for more deals to come.

 Research your markets and prospects